 The thin QR decomposition is always preferable because it will consume much less memory when the input matrix is large than will the fat QR decomposition.
-Both
+Both versions of the decomposition represent the input matrix as

 $$A = Q R.$$

 Multiplying a column of an orthogonal matrix by -1 still results in an orthogonal matrix, and you can multiply the corresponding row of the upper trapezoidal matrix by -1 without changing the product.
 Thus, Stan adopts the normalization that the diagonal elements of the upper trapezoidal matrix are strictly positive and the columns of the orthogonal matrix are reflected if necessary.
 Also, these QR decomposition algorithms do not utilize pivoting and thus may be numerically unstable on input matrices that have less than full rank.